aff3ct/aff3ct/doc/sphinx/source/simulation/overview/overview.rst

    :figwidth: 90 %
    :align: center

-   Modules and tasks of the communication chain.
+   Modules and tasks of in the simulation.

 Each module or task has its own set of arguments.
 Still, some of the